NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow1.md

 The Student information System knows which components need to be planned and requests the planning tool to create a more detailed planning (based on specific characteristics of the associations that have been provided by the SIS) The consumer information provides sufficient information to allow for regrouping of the students for specific tests.

-## Flow 1b : Flexible

-We request the a group of students based on the program they are participating in this allows than for the planner to create detailed plannings, results do not go back to the SIS automaticly.

 ## Flow 1b : Ad-hoc

 We request a selection of students that a teacher can use to create detailed plannings, results do not go back to the SIS automaticly.

+## Flow 1c : supporting information

+We request the a group of students based on the program they are participating in this allows than for the planner to create detailed plannings, results do not go back to the SIS automaticly.

 ## endpoints
 Used endpoints for this flow are: